FitzwilliamMuseum/.github/profile/README.md

 We strived to create software and datasets that were liberally licensed eg MIT/GPL for software and CC-BY/CC0 for metadata.
 Images are more strictly controlled by the University of Cambridge and are CC-BY-NC-SA-ND.

-The majority of the software and website code in these repositories has been written by Daniel Pett, but curatorial colleagues have been instrumental in creating resources and learning to code.
-We have various external contributors, for example Rainer Simon, Tom Elliot, Philo van Kemanade.
+The majority of the software and website code in these repositories has been written by Daniel Pett, with some input from team members (Georgina Doji, Oliver Warren, and Henry Evans.)

+Curatorial colleagues have been instrumental in creating resources and learning to code (take a bow Helen Strudwick, Rebecca Roberts, Anastasia Christophilopoulou, Melanie Pitkin, Jana Mokrisova, Megan Bushnell).

+We have various external contributors, for example Rainer Simon, Tom Elliot, Alexa Steinbrück, Philo van Kemanade and work with Cambridge Digital Humanities and Olamalu.

 Please do fork, remix or reuse the code we have created.